 Our role

-To achieve this, we will work collaboratively with a wide range of partners who have expertise in consumer issues across the the public, private and third sectors.
+To achieve this, we will work collaboratively with a wide range of partners who have expertise in consumer issues across the public, private and third sectors.

 This will build on the important work to date in Scotland, and support regulatory and enforcement bodies at a local and national level.